“What is a good NPS response rate? What could I do to improve our NPS survey response rates?”

 Also, it is too soon to pose such a question.
 Let them take some time to process it.
-If you want your customers to give you appropriate responses, then ensure that you send the NPS survey, at least one week after they purchase it.
-Do remember that there are no standards when it comes to sending NPS surveys.
+If you want your customers to give you appropriate responses, then ensure that you send the NPS survey at least one week after they purchase it.
+This has a big impact on the quality (and quantity) of the feedback from your NPS surveys.

 2. Make it omnichannel

 While you don’t have to offer all the channels that are available, ensure that you find out at least 5-6 channels where most of your customers lurk.
-Omnichannel survey tools like SurveySparrow can help you with response tracking over multiple channels.
-Sign up below to get 14-day FREE access to all of our features.
+Omnichannel survey tools like SurveySparrow can help you find the right channels with in-built response tracking.

 14-Day Free Trial • No Credit Card Required • No Strings Attached